Chuck Renslow: Honors and legacy

+According to cultural anthropologist Gayle Rubin:Chuck was one of the most consequential leathermen of the long 20th century; his impact was vast and spanned many decades.
+He left indelible marks on so many areas of leather social life, among them: producing iconic gay male erotica, running one of the earliest and longest lasting leather bars, and building the leather contest system from a big but mostly local party into a major international institution.

+But to my mind, his most significant contribution was his role in establishing and maintaining the Leather Archives and Museum.
+Chuck gave the LA&M its legal corporate structure, but in addition he quietly made sure it had enough funds to operate for many years.
+He also made the LA&M the ongoing beneficiary of IML.
+Although many others, such as Tony DeBlase, made key contributions to the LA&M, Chuck did more than any other single individual to grow the LA&M and to secure its future.
+In doing so, he made it possible to secure a future for the leather past.

 In 1990, Renslow received the Steve Maidhof Award for National or International Work from the National Leather Association International.

 In 1991, Renslow was inducted into the Chicago LGBT Hall of Fame.

 In 1992, he received the President's Award as part of the Pantheon of Leather Awards.

 In 1993, he received the Lifetime Achievement Award as part of the Pantheon of Leather Awards.

-In 1995, “Chuck Renslow – IML” was one of the recipients of the International Deaf Leather Recognition Award.
+In 1995, "Chuck Renslow – IML" was one of the recipients of the International Deaf Leather Recognition Award.

 In 1996, he and Jim McGlade received the Lifetime Achievement Award as part of the Pantheon of Leather Awards, and in 2007 Renslow received it alone.

 In 1998, he received the Forebear Award as part of the Pantheon of Leather Awards.

 In 2009, he was inducted into the Leather Hall of Fame.

+On May 25, 2018, the Chicago City Council voted to honorarily designate the eastern stretch of Clark Street between Winnemac Avenue and Ainslie Avenue as "Chuck Renslow Way."
+(That stretch of Clark Street was previously home to many of Renslow's businesses, including the Gold Coast and Man's Country.)
+The new street sign was unveiled on the anniversary of IML.

-In June 2019, Renslow was one of the inaugural fifty American “pioneers, trailblazers, and heroes” inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
+In June 2019, Renslow was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.